yogendradayal/yogendradayal/README.md

 ## 💼 Internships

-### 💻 **PHP Developer Intern** – *TechiesGateway IT Solutions*
+### 💻 **Frontend Developer Intern** – *TechiesGateway IT Solutions*
-- Developed core modules for CMS
+-  Developed and optimized core **UI components** for the in-house CMS used by clients.
-- Integrated secure email OTP login
+-  Implemented a secure **Email OTP-based login** using frontend validation and session handling.
-- Optimized queries to boost backend speed by 70%
+-  Achieved up to **70% performance improvement** in the frontend by minimizing reflows, async loading of resources, and code splitting.

 ### 🌐 **Full Stack Intern** – *Innobyte Services*
 - Created dashboards with MERN Stack